Thanks to the relative ease and low costs of digital publishing, in the past few years there’s been a boom in high-quality online magazines.

 Pumped to get going?
 Let’s get to it.

 We promise this headline isn’t just here for SEO purposes.
 That would be cheap.
-No, believe it or not, there’s actually a bit of confusion about what constitutes an online magazine.
+Believe it or not, there’s actually a bit of confusion about what constitutes an online magazine.

 On the web, it’s not uncommon to see everything from blogs that self-style as digital magazines to Substack newsletters that are fully functional online publications with teams of writers, editors, and artists.